DavidZucchet/news-narrator/README.md

 ```bash
 uv run python main.py
 ```

+**⏰ First Run Note:** The initial execution will take approximately **10 minutes** to download the Stable Diffusion model (~4GB).
+Subsequent runs will start much faster as the model is cached locally.

 ### Interactive Flow
 1. **Choose headline count**: Enter number of headlines (1-20, default: 5)